ThomasProg/Algo-A-to-Z/content/Collisions/NarrowPhase/SAT/MinkowskiAndSAT/_index.en.md

 {{< /tabs >}}

 Note that this code is still doing the same thing as what we had before.\
-Here, the minkowsky shape is just computed before the loop, and then projecting it, instead of getting the projections on the fly.\
+Here, the Minkowski shape is just computed before the loop, and then projecting it, instead of getting the projections on the fly.\
 The condition also became very straightforward.

 ## Conclusion